D3Hunter/blog/programming/virtualisation/rkt.md

 From the start rkt was built as a pod native container engine.
 This means that the basic unit of execution is a pod,
 ## Build from source
-`sudo apt install libssl-dev libacl1-dev libtspi-dev libsystemd-dev make autoconf automake gcc g++ libattr1-dev libcap-dev libpixman-1-dev libglib2.0-dev zlib1g-dev pkg-config python bc`
+`sudo apt install libssl-dev libacl1-dev libtspi-dev libsystemd-dev make autoconf automake gcc g++ libattr1-dev libcap-dev libpixman-1-dev libglib2.0-dev zlib1g-dev pkg-config python bc systemd-container`

 ### Commands
 - list: list pods